[MP] Configure what the server does when an episode ends

 In fact I don't see the need for a system to handle what happens when the episode the server admin has configured is completed.
 The obvious solution is to simply start the episode over following a suitable interlude.
 Changing episode is to reconfigure the server, so should be addressed using suitable remote administration mechanisms plus a voting system.

-#7 Updated by vermil over 6 years ago
+#7 Updated by vermil about 9 years ago

 STAGE 1: Dealing with the main issue

 My opinion is that by default, an episode should loop back to its beginning when the end is reached (i.e the server admin has specified absolutely no options for may progression on the server).
 This should be defined by the episode definitions the server has loaded and should be used even if the server admin has started the server on or warped the clients to a map in the middle of an episode once the server has started.